Skip to content

 Not Everything Worked: MCTS, Large-Scale PRMs, and Other Experiments

-Interestingly, the authors openly mention that certain ideas—like Monte Carlo Tree Search (MCTS)—didn’t scale to open-ended text tasks.
+Interestingly, the authors openly mention that certain ideas (like Monte Carlo Tree Search (MCTS)) didn’t scale to open-ended text tasks.
 The branching factor is too high, making it computationally intractable.
 They also skipped process-level learned reward models because they can become huge and are prone to reward exploitation by the policy.
-Instead, simpler rule-based checks plus GRPO proved to be both stable and powerful.
+Instead, they used simpler rule-based checks plus GRPO.

 Likewise, they found that small models trained directly with RL (rather than distillation) struggle to replicate the emergent reasoning that big RL models develop.
 Hence the strategy: do the RL on a large base, then distill to smaller backbones.